valcho/blog/README.md

 Here's what I used:

-- Gatsby starter for creating a blog
+[x] Gatsby starter for creating a blog.
-- Netlify for automatic deploys
+[x] Netlify for automatic deploys.

+What's next?

+[] Possibly migrating to a headless Wordpress for the backend.
+[] Some fresh coat of paint with a colorful design, me thinks.